kimberly-nguyense/LifeGamificationApp/README.md

 This is my first major project after graduating!
 I'm building this as a portfolio piece to show what I've learned and to practice C# development.
 Currently working on:

+- [x] Setting up project structure with Clean Architecture
-- [x] Setting up the basic window overlay
+- [ ] Setting up the basic window overlay
-- [x] Creating the status bar UI
+- [ ] Creating the status bar UI
 - [ ] Adding database storage
 - [ ] Implementing point system
 - [ ] Building achievement system